Welcome to the Faculty of Mathematics and Computing

 At Key Stage 5, students have the opportunity to considerably deepen their understanding of the subject by completing the AQA A Level Computer Science course.
 This A Level specification covers a lot of material not normally studied until undergraduate level so will thoroughly prepare students for studying a degree in computer science and other related subjects.

 Students will learn how to write robust, effective computer programs using the C# programming language.
-This work will culminate in an extended project which is worth 20% of the A Level in which students write an extensive program of their own choice (over a period of many months) to meet the needs of a real problem.
+This work will culminate in an extended project, worth 20% of the A Level, in which students write an extensive program of their own choice (over a period of many months in Year 13) to meet the needs of a real problem.
 At the end of the course there is also a practical exam where students will write program code to solve specified problems under exam conditions.

 - how computers represent data using binary and compare different methods for doing so